 Download the log files of the Awingu appliance.
+You can provide following arguments to change the output format and time period:

-By default all logs from the last 7 days will be fetched.
-You can also specify a from and a to date/time in UTC ISO format as arguments.
+- From & To date: By default all logs from the last 7 days will be fetched.
+You can specify a from and a to date/time in UTC ISO format as arguments. - Json output: By default the different fields of a log statement are seperated by spaces.
+By enabling newline-delimited Json output, the fields are available as Json properties and different log statements are separated by newlines.